 A third-party lender is a company that provides loans to companies or customers by taking on the risk of default.

-Third-party lenders come in many forms and functions.
-They can provide lines of credit for businesses with good payment histories who want temporary access to capital but don't want long-term debt.
+Third-party lending services come in many forms and functions.
+In today's market, they are frequently online lenders.
+While the most well-known lenders focus on home loans and mortgages, many other lenders specialize in niche markets like home improvement or health care.
+These lenders can also provide lines of credit for businesses with good payment histories who want temporary access to capital but don't want long-term debt.

-They can also offer short-term emergency funds for individuals who are not in great financial standing.
-For example, a customer might be able to get a loan from this type of entity when they have been declined for credit elsewhere, such as from an equal housing lender, an institution affiliated with the Consumer Financial Protection Bureau.
+The third-party lending team can also offer short-term emergency funds for individuals who are not in great financial standing.
+For example, a customer might be able to get a loan from this type of entity when they have been declined for credit elsewhere.

 Third-party lenders are often more flexible with their underwriting and allow for a wider scope of financial needs.
 They also can provide lower rates than banks in certain cases.

-Banks also tend to offer loans that are for a longer duration and require quicker payback, whereas third-party lenders offer more room for debtors to decide on a better payment plan.
+Banks also tend to require quicker payback, whereas third-party lenders offer more room for debtors to choose lower payments over a longer period of time.

 Here are a few more benefits of partnering with third-party lenders: